Pentecostal Missionary Church of Christ (4th Watch): Media

 End-Time Mission Broadcasting Service (EMBS) is a radio and television broadcasting division of the PMCC through its Resources for Doctrinal Empowerment and Evangelistic Ministry (ReDEEM).
 Its corporate office is located in Marikina.
 EMBS owns three radio stations under the Life Radio brand, and its television network Life TV.

 PMCC's media ministry can be traced back to its flagship program, Oras ng Katotohanan (Hour of Truth), which started in the 1980s on radio (through DWXX in 1985) and later on television (through IBC on October 18, 1991 and later on SBN in 2004 and PTV on August 11, 2013).

 Life TV

 Life TV was launched on October 3, 2016, coinciding with the 25th anniversary of ONK's TV broadcast.
 It formerly aired 24 hours a day on SkyCable and Cignal TV.
 Life TV currently broadcasts in English and Filipino via BEAM TV's DTT subchannel daily from 5 am to 12 mn, and through their online livestreaming.
-Since 2017, Life TV became the second religious channel (next to Iglesia ni Cristo Television), known for broadcasting of the station's digital clock during the entire course of its broadcast.
+Since 2017, Life TV became the second religious channel (next to Iglesia ni Cristo Television) known for broadcasting the station's digital clock during the entire course of its broadcast.
 It is headquartered in Marikina.
-Life TV ceased its operations on June 1, 2025 as their broadcast shifts to digital and social media platforms through 4th Watch Media and the return of Oras ng Katotohanan on free-to-air television which began airing on TV5 since August 17, 2025.
+Life TV ceased operations on June 1, 2025 as their broadcast shifted to digital and social media platforms through 4th Watch Media and the return of Oras ng Katotohanan on free-to-air television which began airing on TV5 since August 17, 2025.